-There are many disagreements about the Qabalah, even down to the spelling of the name.
+There are many disagreements about Qabalah and the Tree of Life, even down to the spelling of the name.
 It’s better known as Kabbalah or Cabala, but if we make the effort we will find many more variations, each purporting to be right!

 Some say the subject has only come into being since the middle ages, and others suggest that it has been studied for thousands of years.
 However, most would agree that it is of Jewish origin.
 The Qabalah cannot be classed as a religion in any sense, although it successfully encompasses the values of all of them.